'A hell out here': COVID-19 ravages rural India

 “How can someone get treated if the situation is like this?” asked her son, Sudesh Tyagi.
 “It is a hell out here.”

-Reporting by Anuron Kumar Mitra and Manas Mishra in Bengaluru, Tanvi Mehta in New Delhi and Stephanie Nebehay in Geneva; Writing by Raju Gopalakrishnan; Editing by Simon Cameron-Moore and Clarence Fernandez/Mark Heinrich
+Reporting by Anuron Kumar Mitra and Manas Mishra in Bengaluru, Shilpa Jamkhandikar and Aishwarya Nair in Mumbai, Tanvi Mehta in New Delhi, Subrata Nagchoudhary in Kolkata and Stephanie Nebehay in Geneva; Writing by Raju Gopalakrishnan; Editing by Simon Cameron-Moore, Clarence Fernandez, Mark Heinrich and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.